jpartain89/Software-Install-Guides/docs/ubuntu/nginx-from-ubuntu-ppa.rst

+# Install NGINX with their Ubuntu PPA

-# Add NGINX's PPA:Repo and Install
+## Add NGINX's PPA:Repo and Install

 For the $nginx variable at the end of the first code line, replace it with either `stable` for their Stable line or `development` for their Mainline.